The operating

 Specifics over frameworks

 Concrete tradeoffs, clear next steps, measurable progress.
 "Synergy" and "stakeholder alignment" aren't in my vocabulary.
-I deal in decisions, not decks.
+I deal in reality, not decks.

 Subtraction as strategy